microsoft/code-with-engineering-playbook/observability/tools/loki.md

 ## Promtail

 It is the agent portion of Loki.
 It can be used to grab metrics from several different places, like var/log/ for example.
-The configuration of the Promtail is a yaml file called ```config-promtail.yml``` commonly store on the  ```/usr/local/bin``` path.
+The configuration of the Promtail is a yaml file called ```config-promtail.yml``` commonly stored at the  ```/usr/local/bin``` path.
 In this file, its described all the paths and log sources that will be aggregated on Loki Server.